Galium humifusum

-Galium humifusum (spreading bedstraw) is a plant species in the Rubiaceae.
+Galium humifusum, the spreading bedstraw, is a plant species in the Rubiaceae.
 Its native range stretches from the Black Sea region (Greece, Turkey, Bulgaria, Romania, Ukraine, Belarus, Russia, Caucasus) to Iran, Central Asia, Pakistan, Xinjiang, Mongolia and a few smaller countries.
 The species has also been regarded as a waif in the wild in Washington state in the United States.